 Appointments are required and can be made easily online, 7 days a week.
 Family medicine providers are available 6 a.m.-11 p.m., and pediatric providers are available from 8 a.m.-8 p.m.

+To have a video visit, you'll need a strong internet connection and smartphone, tablet or computer with a microphone and camera.
 You'll also need a MyAtriumHealth account.
 This is our free and secure patient portal, where you’ll have video visits and communicate with your online doctor.

 Find care anytime, anywhere.
 Schedule a video visit or get virtual urgent care 24/7.